by Brooklyn Bridge Park Conservancy on Jul 23, 2019

 Aeilushi Mistry is the Founder of the Hindu Lamp Ceremony in Brooklyn Bridge Park.
-The event will take place on Saturday, August 3rd from 4-8pm this year at Pebble Beach.
 Each summer, she works with Brooklyn Bridge Park Conservancy, the Brooklyn Arts Council, and many other community partners, to host the traditional Hindu Aarti ceremony on the waterfront.
 The event aims to foster community and to bring peace and harmony to our shoreline.
 Read more about this sacred ceremony in our interview with Aeilushi below.

 Tell us a little about yourself and what do you do when you’re not in the Park?

 I was born and raised in India but moved to the United States after marriage with Paulum Mistry, Percussionist, and to pursue my career as a professional artist – I am trained as a classical dancer and folk artist.
 I work closely with elementary and high-school seniors, through the Brooklyn Arts Council, to bridge our cultures through dance.
 For my day job, I work in HR for a non-profit organization.

 The Aarti ceremony is traditionally presented each morning and evening along India’s Ganges River.
 We have simple daily ceremonies where we begin the day through an offering to the water with a lamp.
 Through it, we show respect to this powerful and valuable water resource.
 With this gesture, we covey our gratitude for our protection to mother river.
 For a major festival such as the one at Brooklyn Bridge Park, it is more elaborate with chanting, prayer, meditation, and a clearing/cleansing process.
 We decorate palm leaf lamps and set them sail along the East River.